Hendrix-CS/csci151/labs/maze-astar.md

 Next, remove the last element, and save its value to be returned at the end of the method.
 The swap could cause a violation of the Heap property that all parents must be smaller than their children.
-If the element is less than only one of its children, swap these two elements.
+If the element is greater than only one of its children, swap these two elements.
 If the element is greater than both of its children, swap the smaller of the two children with the element, so that we don't break the Heap property any further.
 Finally, when a swap was made, repeatedly check the subsequent